Skip to main content

 Tax Tribunal Rules

-Practice before the Tribunal is governed by the Michigan Administrative Hearings System (MAHS) Uniform Administrative Hearing Rules.
+Practice before the Michigan Tax Tribunal is governed by the Michigan Office of Administrative Hearings and Rules (MOAHR) Administrative Hearing Rules.
 For a copy of the General Rules see Part 1: General Rules.
-In addition to the General Rules, the Tribunal is governed by the Tax Tribunal Rules, which is Part 2 of the Uniform Rules.
-The Tax Tribunal Rules are located below and are divided into three sections: General Provisions, Entire Tribunal, and Small Claims.
+In addition to the General Rules, the Tribunal is governed by the Tax Tribunal Rules, which is Part 2 of the Administrative Rules.
+The Tax Tribunal Rules are divided into three sections: General Provisions, Entire Tribunal, and Small Claims, and Mediation.
 For a printable version of the Tax Tribunal rules see Part 2: Tax Tribunal.

 TTR Number